 Water service meter installations must always be accessible.
 It is the customer's responsibility to ensure the meter always remains clear and free from obstructions and debris.
-This fee recovers the labor, vehicle, material, and overhead costs incurred when a CLTWater staff member arrives at a property but is unable to access the meter due to some sort of obstruction caused by the customer.
+This fee recovers the labor, vehicle, tools, materials, supplies, and overhead costs incurred when a Charlotte Water staff member arrives at a property but is unable to access the meter due to some sort of obstruction caused by the customer.